-The Master of Arts program seeks to provide the student with a broad perspective on American Studies as an interdisciplinary field and a focused competence in one of its constituent disciplines.
-The course of study has three principal elements: (1) an introductory seminar that provides a general framework for the interpretation of American history and culture and the development of American Studies as a field; (2) an exploration of a major area or theme in American culture through a series of related courses taken in consultation with the student's advisor; and (3) independent research in primary sources, addressing a significant problem or issue in American Studies and culminating in the presentation of an M.A. thesis.
+The Master of Arts program seeks to provide the student with both a broad perspective on American Studies as an interdisciplinary field and a focused competence in one of its constituent disciplines.
+The course of study has three principal elements: (1) a two-semester introductory seminar that provides a general framework for the interpretation of American history and culture and the development of American Studies as a field and that introduces students to interdisciplinary research methods; (2) an exploration of a major area or theme in American culture through a series of related courses chosen in consultation with the student's advisor (students may also seek to do independent research courses with faculty members using the AMST 690 course designation); and (3) independent research in primary sources, addressing a significant problem or issue in American Studies and culminating in the presentation of an M.A. thesis.

 The requirements for the M.A. degree normally can be satisfied in one full year of study.
-These include 24 semester hours of graduate course credit, the thesis, and the defense of the thesis.
+These include 24 semester hours of graduate course credit (six classes and two semesters of AMST 695; students must have at least one credit of AMST 700, though this does not count toward the required 24 hours), the thesis, and the defense of the thesis.
+For continuing MA/PhD students, the M.A. requirements, including the thesis and the defense of the thesis, must be completed in no more than three semesters.

 A full-time program for the M.A. student (and for the first year of the M.A./Ph.D. track) typically follows this pattern: